Chart Color Schemes

 Parramatta - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Parramatta - South residents have relatively positive health outcomes according to AreaSearch's analysis of mortality rates and health conditions.
-The area's results are broadly in line with national benchmarks, showing a standard level of common health conditions across both young and old age cohorts.
+Health data indicates relatively positive outcomes for Parramatta - South residents.
+AreaSearch's analysis of mortality rates and health conditions shows results broadly in line with national benchmarks, with a standard level of common health conditions across both young and old age cohorts.
+The rate of private health cover slightly lags the average SA2 area at approximately 52% of the total population (~5,871 people), compared to 59.9% across Greater Sydney.

 Frequently Asked Questions - Health